What to do in Kotor: the Most Picturesque Town in Montenegro

 Kotor's history in a few words

-Learning the major events of its history is important to understand the Kotor's town fortifications, churches, old building and Venetian architecture.
+Kotor has a long and fascinating history.
+Knowing the major events of its history is helpful to understand the Kotor's town fortifications, churches, old building and Venetian architecture.

-Or, you can continue with your future walk.
+But let's continue with your future walk.
 You will pass many churches.
 You would want to visit them!

 Admire beautiful pink cobblestone pavement The cobblestones you will walk on are uneven and beautiful!
 So, don't forget to lo